laminlabs/lamin-docs/docs/permissions.md

 1.  **Users:** _User accounts_ belong to human users and own resources like databases.
 2.  **Organizations:** _Organizational accounts_ can be accessed by the organization's members and own resources like user accounts.
 3.  **Teams:** Groups of users.
 Roles and permissions can be assigned to teams like for users.
+4.  **Service accounts:** _Service accounts_ are bots owned by an organization — not tied to a human user.
+Use them for CI pipelines, automations, and agents.
+They authenticate with API keys.
-4.  **Databases:** LaminDB instances are SQLite or Postgres databases operated through LaminDB.
+5.  **Databases:** LaminDB instances are SQLite or Postgres databases operated through LaminDB.
-5.  **Spaces:** You can divide a LaminDB instance into multiple spaces to restrict access.
+6.  **Spaces:** You can divide a LaminDB instance into multiple spaces to restrict access.
 You can manage space collaborators in the same way as instance collaborators.
-6.  **Storage locations:** Access to storage locations in the cloud are implied by a user's access to instances & spaces.
+7.  **Storage locations:** Access to storage locations in the cloud are implied by a user's access to instances & spaces.

 ### Spaces